 “…the explosive revenue growth from HANA continues, even if average deal volume has decreased, because there are plenty of sell-ons to existing customers.
 Therefore your original projections are probably about right.
 This means that HANA is supporting core revenue quite significantly by now.
 But also, every deal is a HANA deal, and deals are bundled.” – John Appleby

-John Appleby was a primary shill for SAP in the past but has since fallen out of favor with SAP and no longer writes on HANA.
-But at this time in 2015, he was a primary source of information on HANA.
+John Appleby was a primary shill for SAP in the past.
+And at this time in 2015, he was a primary source of information on HANA.

-After Appleby, one of other least accurate sources of information on SAP, is Ron Enslin (how now works at Google), and he had the following to say.
+After Appleby, one of least accurate sources of information on SAP is Ron Enslin (how now works at Google), and he had the following to say.

 “This quarter, the number of HANA customers surpassed 7,200 compared with 3,600 a year ago.”